krimohshu/aws_data_pipeline_and_ml/sagemaker/README.md

 ## 🎯 Overview

-This phase uses **Amazon SageMaker** to build a machine learning model that predicts **Customer Lifetime Value (CLV)** based on the customer segments created in Phase 8.
+This phase implements **Amazon SageMaker** to build a machine learning model that predicts **Customer Lifetime Value (CLV)** based on the customer segments created in Phase 8.

 ---